jmparlett/cPrimer/memoryManagement.md

 int* j = malloc(sizeof(j)); //this makes it more type agnostic and some people prefer this
 ```

-So `i` and `j` both have the required 4 bytes to play with, and we can do whatever we would to do with 2 numbers.
+So `i` and `j` both have the required 4 bytes to play with, and we can do whatever we would like to do with 2 numbers.

 ## Creating Arrays